All you need to know on being a digital Landlord!

 Desert ~ Meadow ~ Seaside ~ Summit ~ Woodland

 STRATEGY - Pay attention to your Bee’s Landform Specialty.
-When you send a Bee to Harvest or Hunt on a Land that matches its Landform Speciality, you will receive a 75% boost to that Bee’s Agility and Luck stat!
+When you send a Bee to Harvest or Hunt on a Land that matches its Speciality, it will receive a 75% boost to its Agility and Luck stats!

 EXAMPLE: A Bee that has a Landform Specialty of Seaside receives a 75% boost to their Agility and Luck stats when visiting a Seaside Land.

 REMINDER: You can determine a Bee’s Landform Specialty at a glance by looking at the color of the badge at the bottom of their picture.

 Players want to send their Bees to Lands where there are a small number of Bees competing for the available Honey and Honeypots.
 To discourage other players from sending Bees to a specific Land, a player can use items like Poison Bomb and/or Cursed Honey Drop.

 On the other hand…

 Landowners want as many Bees visiting their Land as possible.
 This is because they receive fees for each Bee that is sent on a Mission to their Land.
 So Landowners don’t want players chased away by Poison Bombs and Cursed Honey Drops.

 The Mint Spray item lets a Landowner cleanse a Land from any active Poison Bombs and/or Cursed Honey Drops.
 It will also keep the Land clean for the next 24 hours!
 A Mint Spray is only effective on pollutants of the same rarity and lower.